davidjbrossard/authzen-rar-profile/draft-brossard-oauth-rar-authzen.md

 ## Common Data Fields

-No field other than type and authzen shall be allowed in authorization_details when the type is "authzen".
+No field other than `type` and `request` shall be allowed in `authorization_details` when the type is `authzen`.
 All other fields such as the ones mentioned in [RFC9396] shall be inserted inside the AuthZEN request in the relevant object (Subject, Resource, Action, or Context).

 # Authorization Request

-Conformant to [RFC9396], the authorization_details authorization request parameter can be used to specify authorization requirements in all places where the scope parameter is used for the same purpose, examples include:
+Conformant to [RFC9396], the `authorization_details` authorization request parameter can be used to specify authorization requirements in all places where the scope parameter is used for the same purpose, examples include:

 - authorization requests as specified in [RFC6749]
 - device authorization requests as specified in [RFC8628]